Monwell's Story

 Ruben: How did that make you feel?

 Monwell: Helpless.
-I became the class clown because I didn’t know what else to do—I wanted to make school fun.
-I was good in sports, but when I got the cane at school, I’d come home and get punished again.
-As an adult, I’ve come to understand ADHD better.
-When I researched it, I saw symptoms that described me perfectly.
-Understanding it made me more at peace with myself, helping me stay calm when I feel angry.
-I’ve learned to manage my emotions better now.
+I became the class clown because I didn’t know what else to do.
+I wanted to make school fun.
+I was good at sports, but when I got the cane at school, I’d get it again at home from my dad.

-Ruben: Are you able to share what you struggled with regarding PTSD and self-harm?
+Ruben: Are you able to share what you struggled with when it came to PTSD and self-harm?

 Ruben: Growing up in an environment of domestic violence, how did this affect you and your relationships with others?

-Ruben: Your journey includes homelessness, substance abuse, gambling, and suicidal ideation.
-What pivotal moments or realisations motivated you to start your path toward recovery?
+Ruben: Your journey includes experiences of homelessness, substance abuse, gambling, and suicidal ideation.
+What pivotal moments or realisations motivated you to start your path towards recovery?

-Ruben: Can you share more about your experience with suicidal thoughts?
+Ruben: Are you able to share a bit about your experience with suicide?

-Ruben: What was the first step you took to get help for the issues you were struggling with?
+Ruben: What was the first step in getting help for the issues you were struggling with?

 Ruben: What self-care practices have been beneficial for you, and how have they impacted your overall wellbeing?